 Escrow Fee – 2% of the escrowed amount.
 Only charged when SafePay Escrow is used.

 Employer Payment Method Fees – Up to 4% for a credit card payment and 2.5% for Withdraw Method Fees – $3 to receive funds by check and $9 to receive funds by wire transfer.

 Our experience: caters more to US based freelancers (182,000 workers in the US vs 51,242 in India, and only 1,887 in the Russian Federation).
 Working with a native English speaker is sometimes a good option when you need to be able to verbally communicate project requirements.
 Guru is also a good option if you are looking to work with a US based provider.

 In short, it depends on the type of work that you are doing.
-For hourly work, oDesk is possibly the best option.
-For one off project based work Guru and freelancer.com are great options as they have a process where you upload funds into escrow (giving the provider and reassurance).
+For hourly work, Upwork is possibly the best option.
+For one off project based work Guru and Freelancer.com are great options as they have a process where you upload funds into escrow (giving the provider and reassurance).
 Disputes over completed work are usually handled swiftly – although it’s important to have a clear job description (see below – Tips for posting jobs).
 In our experience vWorker is best for getting project based work completed.

 Guru is great if you are looking for a US based provider.
 With Elance the providers need to pay to be listed.
 This provides a bar that eliminates some of the lower quality providers.
 The result is that you are more likely to pay a little more, but you are also more likely to get a good end result.
 Scriptlance is not really recommended unless you have a small budget.

 Another outsourcing site that is worth mentioning is Amazon’s Mechanical Turk.
 Strange name, but it has some great funcionality.
 MTurk is based on the idea of taking a job and separating it out for many different people to work on (in pieces).
 An interesting approach and worth checking it out if that approach fits your project requirements.